Do you feel stuck? Frustrated? Like maybe you are living a stagnant life?

 To Stop Living Stuck, You Must Identify Parts of The Problem

 At this point, most people have given up trying to find their stuck spot.
 It can be very frighting to intentionally look at the part of your life that feels stagnant.
-Most of us would rather stay disconnected from our feelings then to spend time trying to solve why we are emotionally hurting.
+Most of us would rather stay disconnected from our feelings than spend time trying to solve why we are emotionally hurting.

 Sorry, But We Need To Ask More (and Better) Questions To Stop Living A Stagnant Life